ramishtaha/aws-solutions-architect-associate-projects/08-serverless-data-pipeline/README.md

    - Download and examine the processed file (should be in JSON format)

 ## 7. Troubleshooting Common Issues

+### Problem 0: Firehose creation fails with "unable to assume role" error

+**Error Message**: "Firehose is unable to assume role arn:aws:iam::XXXX:role/service-role/KinesisFirehoseServiceRole-...
+Please check the role provided."

+**Potential Causes:**
+- IAM role creation failed or was not properly configured during Firehose setup
+- Insufficient permissions to create IAM roles
+- Role exists but has incorrect trust policy or permissions

+**Solutions:**
+1. **Use Automatic Role Creation (Recommended):**
+   - During Firehose creation, select "Create or update IAM role"
+   - Let AWS automatically create the role with correct permissions
+   - Ensure your AWS user has IAM permissions to create roles

+2. **Manual Role Creation (If automatic fails):**
+   - Go to IAM Console → Roles → Create role
+   - Trusted entity: "AWS service" → "Kinesis Data Firehose"
+   - Attach policy: Search for and attach "AmazonKinesisFirehoseDeliveryRolePolicy"
+   - Role name: `KinesisFirehoseDeliveryRole`
+   - Use this role when creating the Firehose stream

+3. **Check Your IAM Permissions:**
+   - Ensure your AWS user has permissions to create IAM roles
+   - Required permissions: `iam:CreateRole`, `iam:AttachRolePolicy`, `iam:PassRole`

 ### Problem 1: Uploading the CSV file to S3 does not trigger the Lambda function